sudheendrakatikar/cmpe255-project/README.md

 - Do certain vehicles tend to have a recurring cause for the accident?
 - Does a street get particularly busy during any hour of the day?

+---
+Instructions:

+The code for this project was written in the Google Colab environment.
+The main file for this project is maincode.ipynb.
+Other files in this repository contain smaller examples of code that our group was able to referernce while working on the main file.
+After opening the file in google colab, you will see sections on the side that splits the code up.
+To begin, the first block contains the Includes section and so on.
+Some sections such as the "Define CLeanup Data Functions" will look incomplete.
+This section serves as a template for our team members to grab important blocks of code and insert it into the appropriate sections and modify them for their own use, since every method is different.

+In order to run the code, you must make sure that the dataset is in your google drive environment.

+The main part of the code is contained within the Method Functions.
+This is where the code for each method is performed.
+There is also a data visualizations section.
+This is where some of the graphics for visualizing data is displayed.